 For more urgent needs and if you have experienced damage to clothing and have evidenced the significant problems that moth larvae can cause we suggest you follow the steps on the Clothes Moths page to get rid of moths immediately.
 Similarly, check our Carpet Moths page as well.
 For Pantry Moth infestations, see the steps on the Pantry Moths page.

-We've helped thousands of customers deal effectively with moth prevention and damage by moths - with great pre- and post-sale support so that you're not alone, fast and secure delivery service, clear instruction guides and by ensuring that you have the right products to deal with your moth infestation, fast!
+We've helped over 100,000 customers deal effectively with moth prevention and damage by moths - with great pre- and post-sale support so that you're not alone, fast and secure delivery service, clear instruction guides and by ensuring that you have the right products to deal with your moth infestation, fast!

 1 - Clean Thoroughly